aut0maticjack/lazyweb/3D-Printing-HyperCube.md

 * A needle or other long thin rod is useful to poke at the nuts and spin them manually if they need coaxing.
 * A dab of nail polish on screw threads helps them catch the T-nut and spin it, and acts as a weak threadlock compound.
 * A set of mini metal files has been useful for making the ends of extrusion even, and shaving down poorly-made T-nuts, and will be generally useful for tidying up prints of all sorts.
+* A long set of "antistatic tweezers" is useful for pulling ooze off the nozzle just before printing.
+* A craft blade (eg: Exacto knife) is useful for tidying blobs off parts if printing in PETG.

 ### Extrusions